zardoy/modify-json-file/readme.md

 )
 ```

-After running this code, *package.json* will be:
+After running the code, *package.json* will be:

 ```json
 {